-EPA may amend these limits and / or add chemicals from time to time in response to new information and/or chemical use, to ensure environmental risks are minimised.
+The EPA may amend these limits and / or add chemicals from time to time in response to new information.
 We also monitor for other pollutants including turbidity, conductivity, nitrogen and phosphorus.

-Should we find that specified chemical limits have been exceeded, MI is required to notify the EPA and then to further investigate where the elevated chemical levels have come from.
+Should we find that specified chemical limits have been exceeded, MI is required to notify the EPA and then to further investigate the source of elevated chemical levels.

 Investigations can include site inspections, additional water sampling from customers' drainage inlets and discussions with customers who discharge into our network upstream of our discharge locations.

 When an investigation is required, we endeavour to work with customers to resolve the cause of the raised level.
 Should ongoing or deliberate breaches of the limits occur, we are required to notify the EPA who may then commence their own investigation and take further action as appropriate.